+Having detailed social media marketing plans will help make posting to Instagram, Facebook, and any other of your favorite platforms systemic.
 One of my favorite quotes is, “If you fail to plan, you plan to fail.”
-Planning is not my strong suit, but planning for everything in your business will help you stay on track with your goals for your teacherpreneur business!
-Having a social media marketing plan will help make posting to Instagram, Facebook, and any other of your favorite platforms systemic.
-So no matter what happens (ahem, a global pandemic), you have a system and process in place to help you be consistent in showing up on social media.
+Planning is not my strong suit, but planning for everything in your business will help you stay on track with your goals for your teacher business!
+So no matter what happens (even a global pandemic), you have a system and process in place to help you be consistent in showing up on social media.
 Today, I’m sharing my five must-haves for a social media marketing plan!

 Just the phrase “social media marketing plan” sounds a little daunting, doesn’t it?!
 Well, it doesn’t have to be!
 Start creating your social media plan with mind mapping.
 (If you’ve been around a while, you probably realize that I pretty much start anything in my business with mind mapping!)